pzi/middleman-basis/README.md

 ### Description

-The Basis for building a good website.
+The Basis for building a good, performant website.
 Middleman Basis uses:

 * COMPASS
 * Haml